egoist/taki/README.md

 ### Wait

-Wait for specific timeout or a CSS selector to appera in dom.
+Wait for specific timeout or a CSS selector to appear in dom, defaults to `50`.

 ```js
 taki({